beliveau-lab/TigerFISH/docs/source/tutorials.rst

      :width: 500
      :alt: Tigerfish Bowtie2 indices for example genome

+**Note**: Bowtie2 directories against the queried genome are optional to provide.
+If you want this made de novo, you can specify this by toggling the relevant Bowtie2 flag in the config.yml file as shown below.

 **Pipeline output**

 All expected output files can be found within `this directory <https://github.com/beliveau-lab/TigerFISH/tree/master/example_run/main/main_pipeline/repeat_discovery_test/repeat_ID_output>`_.